deepanshs/mrsimulator/docs/introduction/getting_started.rst

     # Create a Simulator object
     sim = Simulator()

-Each :ref:`simulator_api` object holds a list of :ref:`spin_sys` objects and a list of :ref:`method_api` objects.
+Each :ref:`simulator_api` object holds a list of spin system and method objects.
 Below we add the spin system and method objects we previously defined:

 .. plot::
     :context: close-figs